Press F11 to limit top toolbar

 The friends of the late Maria Armitage, late of Richmond, are respectfully informed that her funeral will arrive at the Avonside churchyard at 4.40 this day.
 W. Langford, funeral director.

-The church register transcripts of baptisms, marriages and burials for the area in and about Christchurch contain the following: Maria Armitage, 84, wife of Robert Armitage, deceased, and resident at the Jubilee Home, was buried, at Avonside, by the Rev. William Augustus Pascoe on 23 December 1902.
-There is no surviving tombstone.
+The church register transcripts of baptisms, marriages and burials Christchurch contain the following: Maria Armitage, 84, wife of Robert Armitage, deceased (resident at the Jubilee Home) was buried, at Avonside, by the Rev. William Augustus Pascoe on 23 December 1902.
+There is no surviving tombstone at the Linwood Cemetery.

 Avonside Church, Christchurch